Welcome to the first Friday of October, my wonderful readers!

 Frankenstein typewriter was the first thought that came to his mind.
 It was a clunky box, nearly half as tall as he was, chunky button keys attached to metal veins.

-With one of his think little fingers Billy reached out and pushed one of the round keys.
+With one of his thick little fingers Billy reached out and pushed one of the round keys.
 The box let out a barrel of laughs, the kind you hear from one of those sitcoms.

 He pushed another.
 This one was accompanied by applause.
 Then another… And another… All sounds of a joyful audience, yet each unique in its own reaction.